glindberg2000/event-summary-report-generator/README.md

   }
 }

-### Generating a Report with a Secure Hashed Link
+### Generating a Report with a Secure Hashed Link (This is useful for also embedding this app into a function in OpenAI GPT.
+Use the openai.yaml url for scheme generation.)
 To generate a report and receive a secure hashed link for downloading it, include the hashed_link parameter set to true in your request payload.

 {
   "input_data": {